0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk-example-app.md

 # PolygonID SDK Plugin: Example App

-This exmple illustrates to an Integrator on how to install and use PolygonID SDK Plugin.
+This example illustrates to an Integrator how to install and use PolygonID SDK Plugin.

 ## Install PolygonID Flutter SDK